 What Do Rat Burrows Look Like?

-The entrance to a rat burrow will be a hole that is between 2 and 4 inches across.
-Underneath the entrances will be a series of tunnels, leading to an area underground where they will build the rat nest.
+The entrance to a rat burrow will be a hole between 2 and 4 inches across.
+Underneath the entrances will be a series of tunnels leading to an area underground where they will build the rat nest.

 How Deep Are The Burrows

 Rats have been known to burrow 11 feet deep.
-Having said that, most rat burrows are only 1 or 2 feet deep.
+Most rat burrows are only 1 or 2 feet deep.